Our Fundamental Rights Under the National Labor Relations Act

 Even after requesting to bargain changes to the Master Agreement back in April, Management had refused to actually sit down and bargain, making unlawful conditions.
 Just one example: The LCSO announced to its musicians that it would not bargain until the union’s “frivolous grievances have been laid to rest.”

-(6) Illegally locking out winds, brass, percussion, harp and keyboard players who have an executed contracts for this season.
+(6) Illegally locking out winds, brass, percussion, harp and keyboard players who each have an executed contract for this season.